EL RANCHO FLORIDA METROPOLITAN DISTRICT

 In November 2008, the District asked the electors of El Rancho Florida Metropolitan District for voter approval on Ballot Issue 5C.
 The ballot issue was passed by the electors with an 85.87% Yes and 14.13% No. The issue allows the District to increase their debt up to $2,000,000 and assess a mill levy or increase monthly water fees, for needed improvements to the water system.
 The Board of Directors is also pursuing grants, low interest loans, and Federal and State assistance where ever the District may qualify for funding.

-The General Fund revenues will remain about the same as the 2011 levels.
+The General Fund revenues will remain about the same as the 2012 levels.
 The primary sources of General Fund revenue are projected to be $15,000 from Highway User Tax and $26,880 from User Fees.
 The General Fund revenues are used to provide contract services, address needed road improvements, allocate employee wages and maintain equipment associated with continuance of the District road system.
 The Directors believe the purchase of the water truck in 2002 has allowed the District to maintain the roads more frequently and more cost effectively.
 In 2010 the District did gravel replacement and dust control on several of the roads throughout the Subdivision.
 This expense was approximately $75,000.
 It is the intention of the Board to do similar types of road maintenance on an annual, rotational basis.
-2012 expenditures are expected to be $20,000 for gravel expense/culvert work, $9,000 for the dust-control application and $10,000 for road grading/ditch maintenance and snow removal.
+2013 expenditures are expected to be $20,000 for gravel expense/culvert work, $5,600 for the dust-control application, $5,000 for road grading/ditch maintenance and $3,000 for snow removal.
+There are no large capital expenses budgeted for in the General Fund.

 The District was placed on the State Historical Register in 1996.
 This made it possible to receive grant money to restore the railroad bridge over the Florida River.
 The bridge project, upon completion, cost a total of $95,030. ($60,340 of which was received in grant money from the State of Colorado).